M96

 How's that?

-As an aside, most sources erroneously state "M91" for this motorway.
+As an aside, many sources erroneously state "M91" for this motorway.

 Are there any photographs?